-A.3, paragraph (g). the E VAN.1-11 The evaluator shall report in TR all exploitable vulnerabilities and al vulnerabilities, detailing for each: Replace the CEM work unit with the reporting called for in Appendix A, Section A.3. its source (e.g. CEM activity being undertaken when it was conceived, known to the evaluator, read in a publication); the SFR(s) not met; c) d) a description; whether it is exploitable in its operational environment or not (i.e. exploitable or residual). e) the amount of time, level of expertise, level of knowledge of the TOE, level of opportunity and the equipment required to perform the identified vulnerabilities, and the corresponding values using the tables 3 and 4 of Annex B.4.
+residua al vulnerabilities, detailing for each:

+a) its source (e.g. CEM activity being

+undertaken when it was conceived,

+known to the evaluator, read in a

+publication);

+b) the SFR(s) not met;

+c) a description;

+d) whether it is exploitable in its

+operational environment or not (i.e.

+exploitable or residual).

+e) the amount of time, level of expertise,

+level of knowledge of the TOE, level of

+opportunity and the equipment required

+to perform the identified vulnerabilities,

+and the corresponding values using the

+tables 3 and 4 of Annex B.4.